-A. The screen will directly face home plate within four feet in front of the pitching plate (measured to the end of the screen legs).
-If a pitcher chooses to use the full depth of the 12 foot pitcher's box then the screen must be positioned in the 1'-4' limits of where he/she chooses to pitch.

-B. Pitchers using the screen must move entirely behind the screen upon release of each pitch and before the ball reaches home plate.
-The league encourages pitchers (of all ratings) to wear head masks or pitching face shields when pitching (See G. below)

-C. A pitcher using a screen may not make a defensive play on any batted ball hit IN FRONT of the screen.
+- A. The screen will directly face home plate within four feet in front of the pitching plate (measured to the end of the screen legs).
+If a pitcher chooses to use the full depth of the 12 foot pitcher's box then the screen must be positioned in the 1'-4' limits of where he/she chooses to pitch. - B. Pitchers using the screen must move entirely behind the screen upon release of each pitch and before the ball reaches home plate.
+The league encourages pitchers (of all ratings) to wear head masks or pitching face shields when pitching (See G. below) - C.A pitcher using a PSS may not make a defensive play on any batted ball hit infront of the PSS.
 Penalty for doing so will be a dead ball base hit and all runners will advance one base if forced to do so.
+If a ball is hit in front of the PSS, the catcher, or any other infileder may make a play on the ball without penalty.

-D. A thrown ball that hits the screen is a live ball.
+A thrown ball that hits the screen is a live ball.
 A thrown ball that becomes lodged in the screen will be declared a dead ball, with runners returning to the last base touched.
 (Batter-runner is awarded a minimum of first base).